 And, again, the treat we use and train with is, exclusively, Omega Fields’ Omega Nibblers – Low Sugar and Starch treats.
 As I mentioned above, the one treat on the planet that is actually good for your horse because everything in it is good for your horse.
 Especially the Omega 3s from 99.9% pure Non-GMO stabilized fortified flax.
 And there is no bad stuff in it.
 No Molasses, no corn or other grains that are high in non-structural carbs that turn to sugar when metabolized, no soy, no hydrogenated fats or oils, no chemical preservatives, no flax by-products like flax meal, and no wheat middlings.

-That is the way it is now, this was back then:
+The above is the way it is now.

 When we first got into horses in southern California, almost ten years ago, on a piece of land with no grass whatsoever, I researched, searched, dug, and asked whyyyy for months before ultimately coming up with the following: